-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+In our questionnaire we would like to introduce a few of them.
 This time: Stephanie Utz.
 She co-founded the "Museum of Urban and Contemporary Art" (MUCA).
 The MUCA focuses on street art as a 21st century art form.

 Were you born in Munich or did you move here?